williamDunn/Notes/Misc/OOP/README.md

 # Object Oriented Programming (OOP)

 -  Classes and objects are the two main aspects of object-oriented programming

 -  a class is a template for objects, and an object is an instance of a class.
       -  When the individual objects are created, they inherit all the variables and methods from the class.

+**Advantage of OOP** (over precedural progamming)

+-  OOP is faster and easier to execute
+-  OOP provides a clear structure for the programs
+-  OOP reduces boilerplate code, and makes the code easier to maintain, modify and debug
+-  OOP makes it possible to create full reusable applications with less code and shorter development time

 -----------------------------------
 There are 4 basic OOP concepts: